 Under an Ohio law known as the "Community Defense Act," an employee who regularly appears naked or semi-nude as part of a sexually related business is not permitted to touch anyone who is not a family member while undressed at said business.

-Columbus Police Chief Kim Jacobs said in a statement Thursday the officers believed they had probable cause to arrest Daniel, "however, one element of the law was missed in error."
+Columbus Police Chief Kim Jacobs said in a statement Thursday that the officers believed they had probable cause to arrest Daniels, but that "one element of the law was missed in error."